-SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing a smoke advisory for the North and East Bay areas.
+SAN FRANCISCO - Today, the Bay Area Air Quality Management District is issuing a Health Advisory & Spare the Air Alert through Wednesday due to unpredictable air quality in the Bay Area.

-Unhealthy air quality from the wildfires continues to plague the North Bay counties.
+Unhealthy air quality from the wildfires continues to plague the North Bay counties as well as other parts of the Bay Area.
 Due to active wildfires and changing wind patterns, air quality throughout the Bay Area could be impacted for many days to come.
 Outside of the active fire areas, air quality will be variable and unpredictable.